maxchampoux/Ibanfirst/CompanyCreation.md

 ```
 At this stage, we will require additional data and documents:

-On your future company ([Company Creation Datas Object](#companyCreationDatas_object)):
+On your future company ([Shareholding Structure Object](#shareholdingStructure_object)):
-* documents: type (articleOfAssociation, businessPlan), status: uploaded.
+* legalForm
+* registeredName
+* registeredAddress
 * activityCode
+* sharesNumber
+* sharesCapital
+* liberatedPercentage
+* document = "openingAccountAgreement", "projectArticleOfAssociation", "articleOfAssociation, "businessPlan"

 On the main founder ([Shareholding Structure Object](#shareholdingStructure_object)):
 * type
 * isMainFounder = true
 * sharesNumber
 * email
-* registeredIndividualCountry (or registeredCorporateCountry depending on the type)
+* registeredIndividualCountry (or registeredCorporateCountry if type = "corporate")
-* registeredIndividualName (or registeredCorporateName depending on the type)
+* registeredIndividualName (or registeredCorporateName if type = "corporate")
-* document = "IDProof"
+* document = "IDProof" (or "certificateOfIncorporation" if type = "corporate")
 * birthDate (if type = "individual")
 * birthCountry (if type = "individual")
 * is Pep (if type = "individual")
+* shareholdingStructure (if type = "corporate" and for all shareholder on the 2 level owning +25%)

 On the other founders ([Shareholding Structure Object](#shareholdingStructure_object)):
 * type